biznisbox/.github/profile/README.md

 The official GitHub profile of the BiznisBox organization.

-BiznisBox is an online software for the basic management of company finances.
+BiznisBox is a powerful, open-source invoice management software designed to help businesses

 Visit our [website](https://biznisbox.com) to learn more.